OverlayPlugin/docs/setup/README.md

 It is recommended to use OverlayPlugin's in/out-of-combat detection to split encounters, rather than ACT's less accurate behavior.

 To do this, first find ACT's encounter split timeout (Options > Main Table/Encounters > General).
-Either disable it entirely by un-checking the box, or set it to a relatively large value:
+It is recommended to disable it entirely by un-checking both `Number of seconds to wait` checkboxes:

 ![ACT Timeout Settings](resources/act_timeout_settings.png)